 Sonido Musica has been extremely well received by the SPS school district, as CMSS was named Massachusetts School Committee’s Outstanding School Partner for 2015.
 This initiative received the 2015 Yale University’s Distinguished Music Education award.
 Sonido Musica is deeply indebted to the ongoing support of the Massachusetts Cultural Council, who selected the Sonido Musica program as recipient of the SerHacer creative youth development grant, and considers this program a national model for building a sustainable music education back into the public schools through cross-sector partnership.
 The MCC’s STARS grants support each school’s residencies and have allowed Sonido Musica to flourish across our district.

-Having begun in 2012 in 3 pilot middle school programs with 60 students, Sonido Musica now serves over 800 students weekly in our school partnership programs in elementary, middle and high schools in Springfield.
+Having begun in 2012 in 3 pilot middle school programs with 60 students, Sonido Musica now serves over 700 students weekly in elementary, middle and high schools in Springfield.
 With the growth of this program, the need for instruments grows as well.
 We receive essential support from The Johnson String Project and Gerry’s Music Shop each year.
 However, the demand far outpaces the supply, and we seek additional resources for musical instruments.
 Each summer, CMSS holds an instrument donation drive called Play It Forward, with drop-off locations throughout Greater Springfield.
 Instruments are accepted year-round at CMSS’ home at 127 State Street.

 Adaptive Music Partnership (AMP) Program:

 Inspired by the success of Sonido Musica, in 2016 CMSS launched the Adaptive Music Partnership (AMP) under the direction of Andrew D’Antonio (M.S.T. in Special Education Fordham University, M.M.
 University of Massachusetts Amherst).
 AMP connects music and special education to create learning environments that support all learners in cognitive, social, emotional, physical and musical development.
 AMP works hand-in-hand with Springfield Public Schools, offering tailored music classes to special needs students.
 In the 2016-2017 academic year, over 200 students participated in AMP.
 Our partners have included Early Childhood Education Center, Boland Elementary, Duggan Academy, and Chestnut TAG.